© Copyright 2015, R. Fleischer

 dissolved (these are usually called CO-SOLVENTS);.....ETC.

-The floating test is the "only perfect test" for determining if a carburetor float is usable.
-This simple test will be explained in this article.
+The floating test, noted above, is the "only perfect test" for determining if a carburetor float is usable.
+This simple test, which assumes the float has been in gasoline for some time, and not dried out for years, will be additionally explained in this article.
 However, you can get a pretty decent idea about the floats by removing the float bowl and checking the fuel level.

 Information from truly extensive testing on a large number of floats was FINALLY completed, after many months, on July 13th, 2003.
 I had accumulated a goodly quantity of used Bing plastic 'one-piece-assembly' floats, for which I hereby give special thanks to all those who sent them to me.
 These floats came from both slide & CV Bing carburetors, some were very old indeed; others not very old at all.
 Testing took quite a few months.
-I actually did some tests for YEARS, concluding only in 2015.
-Since the floats were WELL dried out when I received them (At first I hardly understood a problem THAT brought about), I had to take measurements of various sorts & then put them in sealed glass containers with various fluids, & let them soak at least a month; then retake many measurements.
+I actually did some tests for YEARS, concluding only in 2015, yes, 12 years of testing!
+Since the floats were fairly well dried out when I received them (At first I hardly understood a problem THAT brought about), I had to take measurements of various sorts & then put them in sealed glass containers with various fluids, & let them soak at least a month; then retake many measurements.
 Weight was a primary concern, but I was also interested in mass, distribution of the weight/mass, dimensional changes, etc.

 There were some surprises.
 I had EXPECTED to find that some common solvents would start